zaclummys/apex-by-example/soql/README.md

 }
 ```

-> [!CAUTION]
-> To query a single object may throw an exception if the query returns more than one record.

 > [!TIP]
-> To avoid exceptions when querying a single object, you can use the `LIMIT` clause to limit the number of records returned to one or use a try-catch block to handle the exception.
+> You can handle the `System.QueryException` using a try-catch block to return null or throw a custom exception.

 ## Query a single object with criteria